VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/THE_FILTER_STANDARD_BED_SPACING/README.md

 3) Run Wires neatly and solder fans in parallel or use Solder heatshrink tubing
 4) Remove bed from frame and mount Bracket to frame in the appropriate position (see pictures)
 5) install spacers that prevent contact with aluminum extrusion
+4) Connect to MCU and adjust your config (I encourage the filter to be set up using andrew ellis bed fan macro)

 If Using Adam Tech connector's:
 1) Print Soldering Jig (connector is magnetic and is very hard to solder with out being secured)